 - In writing or verbally.
 A benefit to putting recognition in writing is that people can remember them more easily and also look back over them when they’re having a harder time.

 - On special occasions.
-Some people may not care much about birthdays or holidays, but some people may feel a bit hurt if no one acknowledges their birthday or work anniversary.
+Some people may not care much about birthdays or holidays, but others may feel a bit hurt if no one acknowledges their birthday or work anniversary.
 Celebrate the important moments.

 The how is important, but what’s most important is just doing it.
 Recognize.
 Period.
 You can work on the how as you get to know your team, but more important is that it happens.
 Get your team familiar with the Awardco platform, if you use Awardco, and show them how easy it is to send off a recognition.
 If you don’t use Awardco, start by making a concerted effort to recognize your teammates verbally, in writing, or however you like.
 Like we said, the important part is to do it.

 Logistically, there are so many ways to recognize.
-Employees can recognize from their computer, from their phone, or write a note on a post-it, whatever their style is.
-It only takes a little time to think of what to say, the rest is easy.
+Employees can recognize from their computer, from their phone, or with a post-it note, whatever their style is.
+It only takes a little time to think of what to say, and the rest is easy.

 Make your employees believers of recognition.
 It works.
 As a manager, you should always be looking for ways to build up and unite your team.
 Recognition increases human connection and social bonds.
-Show them it works by being an example yourself and by teaching them the why’s, when’s, and how’s of recognition.
-Once you do you’ll see a culture of recognition forming, and you’ll never want to go back to the drab, hum-drum cycle you were in before you discovered the true power of regular recognition.
+Show them it works by being an example yourself and by teaching them the why, when, and how of recognition.
+Once you do, you’ll see a culture of recognition forming, and you’ll never want to go back to the drab, hum-drum cycle you were in before you discovered the true power of regular recognition.